riccardoklinger/osmdata.xyz/README.md

 ## Copyright and License
 OpenStreetMap© is open data, licensed under the Open Data Commons Open Database License (ODbL) by the OpenStreetMap Foundation (OSMF). https://www.openstreetmap.org/copyright/en

+## Happy about feedback
+Let me know, if you are happy or what could be improved.